awsdocs/amazon-emr-management-guide/doc_source/emr-common-programming-sample.md

 1. In the **New AWS Java Project** dialog, in the **Project name:** field, enter the name of your new project, for example **EMR\-sample\-code**\.

 1. Choose **Configure AWS accounts…**, enter your public and private access keys, and choose **Finish**\.
-For more information about creating access keys, see [How Do I Get Security Credentials?](https://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *Amazon Web Services General Reference*\.
+For more information about creating access keys, see [How do I get security credentials?](https://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *Amazon Web Services General Reference*\.
 **Note**
 You should **not** embed access keys directly in code\.
 The Amazon EMR SDK allows you to put access keys in known locations so that you do not have to keep them in code\.